slo1958/sl-xj-lib-data/README.md

 ```

+###Operations on data tables
+tbd

 ###Virtual data table
 A data table is virtual when it does not have its own set of columns, but uses columns managed by anoter data table.
 If you assume a data table is a table in a database engine, then a virtual data table is a view on a subset of columns.
-Adding rows to a view adds row to the physical table.
+Adding rows to a view adds rows to the physical table.

 A virtual data table is returned by the data table method select_columns()